 One of the easiest ways to record cash transactions is by using a cash book.
 A cash book can record the transactions of both cash and the bank.

-We will look at the different types of cash book, including single column, double column, single entry and double entry.
+We will look at the different cash book types, including single column, double column, single entry and double entry.
 We will also look at the advantages of using an accounting package for your cash book.

 What is a cash book?